probinso/color-pollution/README.md

 lamp --help
 ```

-To help with this course, my complete playlist of python tutorial videos can be found [here](https://www.youtube.com/playlist?list=PL96V6k-MWWMhAXQmH0AJDKM6WnfpaCx4S).
+To help with this course, the complete playlist of python tutorial videos can be found [here](https://www.youtube.com/playlist?list=PL96V6k-MWWMhAXQmH0AJDKM6WnfpaCx4S).
+This will be broken into smaller topical lists on the youtube channel [here](https://www.youtube.com/channel/UC-EKRSRFcQ1Uda8oGVVZl7Q).

-# Dark Sky Objectives for Telescopes
+# Problem: Dark Sky Objectives for Telescopes
-As a primary example used in this course we talk about light polutions effect on astronomy.
-In our material we defend that artificially produced blue light has greater impact on the astronomy industry than other wavelengths for terrestrial telescopes.
-Although we go into greater detail in other sections, this argument can be summarized below.
+In this project we talk about light polution's effect on terrestrial astronomy.
+Although we go into greater detail in other sections, this we summarize below.

-The below image shows measurements of our atmosphere's natural light [emissions](YO DOG NEED WORKSHEET), also known as night glow.
-We can observe that the Blue 400~550nm band has little natural emissions; where as the remaining terrestrial visible light spectrum has intense emissions.
+The below image shows measurements of our atmosphere's natural light [emissions](YO DOG NEED WORKSHEET), (also known as night glow).
+We can observe that the Blue 400~550nm band (also known as g-prime band) has little natural emissions; where as the remaining terrestrial visible light spectrum has intense emissions.

 ![Night Glow](./images/index.png)

-Although blue is not naturally emitted, it scatters very easily in our atmosphere due to [rayleigh scattering](YO DOG rayleigh scattering).
-This is why artificial blue light so greatly impacts terrestrial viewing of the night sky.
-Bellow is the code used to generate that image.

 ```python
 import numpy as np